-Analytical Methods in Archaeology provides detailed training in a variety of important archaeological methods.
-Students will split their time between learning general field and laboratory techniques and concentrating on their chosen analytical method.
+Analytical Methods in Bioarchaeology and Archaeology provides detailed training in a variety of important methods.
+Students will split their time between learning general laboratory techniques and concentrating on their chosen analytical method.
 Structured workshops will also teach essential skills.
 As students learn, they will be helping to produce real, scientific results.
 Therefore, student participation in the course will have a real impact on our knowledge of the ancient Andes.

-Through both targeted training and daily practice, students will learn how to properly lay out excavation units, how to draw plan maps and profiles of stratigraphic and architectural features, and how to digitally record and visualize data using iPads in the field.
-Students will also attend workshops in GIS, 3D Photogrammetry, artifact processing, analysis, and illustration, human skeletal analysis, total station mapping, textile analysis, and soil flotation.
+Through both targeted training and daily practice, students will learn basic and advanced bioarchaeological methods, how to properly conserve archaeological materials, how to draw plan maps and profiles of above-ground tombs, how to digitally record and visualize data using iPads.
+Students will also attend workshops in GIS, 3D Photogrammetry, artifact processing, analysis, and illustration, human skeletal analysis, total station mapping, and soil flotation.
 At the end of the field school, students will present the results of a group analysis project based on their chosen concentration.
-Students will also attend weekly lectures and discuss readings on Andean prehistory to properly contextualize the materials and results of their research findings.
+Final projects will take the form of academic conference posters, giving students an opportunity to learn how to present in an academic setting.
+Students will also attend lectures, have open lab time, and discuss readings on Andean prehistory, human osteology, and artifact analysis to properly contextualize the materials and results of their research findings.

-Before the course begins, students will choose one of the following two concentrations:
+Before the course begins, students will choose one of the following concentrations: 1) Bioarchaeology or 2) Artifact Analysis.